Moving to El Paso, Texas: A Comprehensive Guide

 • Overall cost of living is below the national average.

-El Paso offers diverse neighborhoods that cater to different lifestyles.
+El Paso offers different neighborhoods that cater to different lifestyles.
 Westside is known for its suburban feel and family-friendly environment, while Downtown El Paso provides a more urban experience with a vibrant cultural scene.

 • Westside: Suburban, family-oriented